moumitadeyverma/mdeyvermablogs/README.md

 •	Application team to communicate with all consumers about the New dll versions.
 Publish the documented process to consume the latest dlls for new changes.
 <br>
 #### AKS deployment related Changes
-o	Decide the AKS version as per release calander.[reference link](https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-kubernetes-release-calendar)
+o	Decide the AKS version as per [release calander](https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-kubernetes-release-calendar).
 <br>
 o In AKS if you need Windows Containers node pool, then while creating the cluster you need bydefault a system linux container node pool with at least three nodes.In the AKS cluster you have to use the "y --windows-admin-username parameter" otherwise AKS will not prepare itself for windows nodepools.[refernce  link](https://learn.microsoft.com/en-us/azure/aks/learn/quick-windows-container-deploy-cli#create-an-aks-cluster)
 <br>